pwn-school/Pwn-School.github.io/index.md

 ### Pwn School Meetups

 Pwn School holds free educational monthly meetings on the third Wednesday of the month.
-You can RSVP and get time and location info at the Pwn School meetup page; https://www.meetup.com/Pwn-School/
+To RSVP and get time and location info go to the Pwn School meetup page; https://www.meetup.com/Pwn-School/